jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 public string Shout(string input) => input.ToUpper() + "!";
 ```

 It works, but requires knowing `XPath`, and the links are verbose.
 When something gets renamed, docs silently vanish with no compiler warning or anything.
 There's no keyboard shortcut to navigate to the doc.
-The `XML` editor won't catch malformed doc syntax the way the `C#` compiler will.
+The `XML` editor won't catch malformed doc syntax.
 Though the `XML` approach leaves the docs-only members out of the compiled assembly, centralizing docs in __code__ seems a stronger alternative.

 Unobtrusive Doc-Only Members
 ----------------------------